itumulak/firebase-sso/README.md

 * Google
 * Facebook

+### Documentation

+You can find the documentation [here](https://ians-organization-8.gitbook.io/single-sign-on-with-firebase).

 ## License

 Single Sign-On with Firebase plugin is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
 See [LICENSE](/LICENSE) for complete license.